breckbaldwin/breckbaldwin.github.io/index.md

 ---

 © 2025 Breck Baldwin
-_“Science is the art of setups where reality is the punchline, research starts with a smirk.”_
+_“Science is the art of setups where reality is the punchline.
+Try to have a sense of humor.”_